Universal aspects of the random first order phase transition theory of the structural glass transition: Introduction

-Two of the basic ideas behind the RFOT have not been stressed sufficiently in recent discussions.
-The first is that there are necessarily at least two (see \cite{Kirkpatrick87PRL,Kirkpatrick87PRB}) distinct transitions within the RFOT theory.
+There are necessarily at least two \cite{Kirkpatrick87PRL,Kirkpatrick87PRB} distinct transitions within the RFOT theory in the mean-field limit.
 When the temperature is decreased, the liquid undergoes the so-called dynamical transition at a temperature, $T_{d}$.
 This transition is, in general, not a true equilibrium phase transition, although it is related to the topology of the state space of an equilibrium system in that at $T_{d}$ there is a breakdown in effective ergodicity.
 Technically, it can be described by using either an equilibrium approach \cite{Kirkpatrick89JPhysA,Franz12PNAS,Franz13JCP}, or a dynamical approach \cite{Leutheusser84PRA,Bengtzelius84JPhysC,Kirkpatrick88PRBPotts,Thirumalai88PRB}.
 The dynamical approach is consistent with the mode coupling theory glass transition \cite{Leutheusser84PRA,Bengtzelius84JPhysC,Das04RMP} in that both the theories show that the nature of relaxation dynamics changes at $T_d$.
-The dynamical order parameter of the theory is a freezing of the density fluctuations \footnote{Approximate solutions to certain non-linear oscillator equations lead to glassy like behavior that looks like the MC dynamical transition.
-An exact solution of the starting equation shows that this behavior is an artifact of the approximations.
-This is to be contrasted with various exactly soluble models which do show the dynamical transition discussed here, and to various systematic liquid state theories which also show such a transition.}.
-To further characterize the nature of the transition at $T_{d}$, we introduced \cite{Kirkpatrick88PRA} a four point correlation function ($\chi_{4}(t)$ where $t$ is time), which is the natural susceptibility for this transition \cite{Kirkpatrick88PRA,Toninelli05PRE,Donati02JNon-Cryst}.
-We showed that $\chi_{4}(t)$ at $T_{d}$ is also a measure of broken ergodicity - a finding that has been confirmed in computer simulation studies \cite{Thirumalai93PRE}.
-A number of studies have also shown that $\chi_{4}(t)$ also gives information on the dynamical heterogeneity in glassy liquids \cite{Flenner10PRL,Flenner11PRE,Glotzer00JCP}.
+The dynamical order parameter of the theory is a freezing of the density fluctuations To further characterize the nature of the transition at $T_{d}$, we introduced \cite{Kirkpatrick88PRA} a non-linear susceptivity or four point correlation function ($\chi_{NL}(t)$ where $t$ is time), which is the natural susceptibility for this transition \cite{Kirkpatrick88PRA,Toninelli05PRE,Donati02JNon-Cryst}.
+We showed that $\chi_{NL}(t)$ at $T_{d}$ is also a measure of broken ergodicity - a finding that has been confirmed in computer simulation studies \cite{Thirumalai93PRE}.
+A number of studies have also shown that $\chi_{NL}(t)$ also gives information on the dynamical heterogeneity in glassy liquids \cite{Flenner10PRL,Flenner11PRE,Glotzer00JCP}.